LawSchoolData/lawschooldata.github.io/docs/terminology.md

 ### Going red
 When there has been a change in your application status.
 When the LSData's automated status checker detects a change in an application's status, the text will turn red, hence "going red".

+### Hold
+Your application is too strong to be immediately waitlisted but is unusual or not strong enough to be accepted.
+Because the school has not committed to a decision deadline and has many other applicants to pick and choose from, it is advantageous for the school to "hold" the application for further review and comparison.

 ### JS1/JS2
 See [KJ1](#kj1kj2).
 The previous dean of admissions at HLS was Jessica Soban, hence the initials JS.
 No longer used.